cyberark/summon-aws-secrets/README.md

 This is the AWS secret name, which must be ASCII letters, digits, or any of the following characters: /_+=.@-

 ### secret key path (optional)
-The secret key path to access arbitrarily nested values inside secrets stored as valid JSON.
+The secret key path provides access to top-level values inside secrets stored as valid JSON.

 ### Example
 Example Secret JSON in aws: